| Graphical User Interfaces: 2D, 3D, and Web3Dby Larry Rosenthal, cube productions inc.

 of information per "page or window" this is its strength as an "intellectual"

-2D interfaces and communications are ideal to simplify and can "cartoon"
+type of interface experience.
+Simplifying information in graphic 2D: 2D interfaces and communications are ideal to simplify and can "cartoon"

 visual information for easy comprehension by the user.
 This is why